Waste Classification Guidelines: How to Separate Household Waste

 5. Reduce and Reuse First

-The best waste is the waste that never exists.
-Choose products with minimal packaging, reuse jars, avoid single-use plastics, and opt for sustainable materials whenever possible.
+The most sustainable waste is the waste you never create.
+Reduce packaging, reuse containers, avoid single-use plastics, and choose durable products whenever possible.

 Common Mistakes in Sorting the Waste